-The committee will then select students to complete the next phase of the application process which includes three essay questions and the provision of additional financial aid information.
+The committee will then select students to complete the next phase of the application process which includes three short questions and the provision of additional financial aid information.

 Based upon the review of the essays, the committee will invite selected students to participate in individual interviews with the committee and scholarship recipients will be determined following the completion of the interview process.

 Are scholarships renewable?

 The Cuno Foundation secretary will send all scholarship recipients a letter in December of the current school year that includes an expense form that needs to be completed and returned to the committee with a copy of your official grade transcript no later than March 28th of that school year.

 What is the criteria for being awarded a scholarship?

 Scholarships are awarded based on a wide variety of factors including, but not limited to: